-PLEASE NOTE: If you already have a paid subscription to The Big Outside, DO NOT purchase this e-guide; it simply duplicates my existing blog story “10 Tricks for Making Hiking and Backpacking Easier,” which you can access using your log-in (at no extra cost).
-This e-guide is intended for sale to non-subscribers.
+PLEASE NOTE: This e-guide is intended for sale to non-subscribers to The Big Outside.
+If you already have a paid subscription to The Big Outside, DO NOT purchase this e-guide; it simply duplicates my existing blog story “10 Tricks for Making Hiking and Backpacking Easier,” which you can access using your log-in (at no extra cost).
 Also, if you are applying a discount coupon worth more than the cost of this e-guide—such as a coupon for buying a one-year membership (subscription)—only use that coupon code if you’re also purchasing a second e-guide, because that code works just once and you cannot get a partial credit for any unused portion of it.
 Thank you.

 Purchase this e-guide NOW and learn my expert tips on making hiking and backpacking easier!